freesewing/freesewing/packages/plugin-banner/README.md

 # plugin-banner

-A freesewing plugin to banner corners.
+A freesewing plugin to repeat text on paths.

 ## Install